Coherence revival under the Unruh effect and its metrological advantage: Introduction

 The paper is organized as follows.
 In Sec. \ref{2}, we review the open quantum system approach to resolve the reduced state of two accelerating UDW detectors.
-In Sec. \ref{3}, we evaluate the quantum coherence of final equilibrium state of two-detectors system, and demonstrate the related coherence revival phenomenon.
-We give the condition of initial state preparation for detectors to ensure the occurring of coherence revival.
-In Sec. \ref{4}, we evaluate the QFI for the system and show a significant enhancement of QFI can be obtained due to the coherence resource.
-We conclude in Sec. \ref{5} with some remarks on possible root of coherence revival and its distinction to entanglement.
-Throughout the paper, we use units where $k_B=c=\hbar=1$.
+In Sec. \ref{3}, we evaluate the quantum coherence of {the} final equilibrium state of {the} two-detectors system and demonstrate the related coherence revival phenomenon.
+We obtain the condition {of the} initial state preparation for detectors to ensure coherence revival.
+In Sec. \ref{4}, we evaluate the QFI of Unruh temperature estimation and show a significant enhancement of QFI can be obtained due to the coherence resource.
+We conclude in Sec. \ref{5} with some remarks on {the} possible root of coherence revival and its distinction to entanglement.
+Throughout the paper, we use units where $k_\mathrm{B}=c=\hbar=1$.